oink-piggles/Idle-Mechs/README.md

 5) Add system to find targets to attack
 6) Add progress system to unlock stuff
 7) Add research?
+8) Add more stuff to the save/load system as it gets done

 Done:
 1) Buying farms/refinerys